micnncim/kubectl-reap/README.md

       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use -v, --version                        If true, show the version of kubectl-prune
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use -v, --version                        If true, show the version of this plugin

 ```

 ### Caveat

-- It's recommended to run `kubectl-prune` as dry-run (client or server) first before actually running it to examine what resources will be deleted, especially if you want to run it in a production environment.
+- It's recommended to run this plugin as dry-run (`client` or `server`) or interactive mode before actually running it to examine what resources will be deleted, especially if you want to run it in a production environment.
-- Even if you use `--all-namespaces` or `--namespace kube-system`, `kubectl-prune` never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.
+- Even if you use `--namespace kube-system` or `--all-namespaces`, this plugin never deletes any resources in `kube-system` so that it prevents unexpected resource deletion.

 ## Background

 `kubectl apply --prune` allows us to delete unused resources.
 However, it's not very flexible when we want to choose what kind resource to be deleted.
-`kubectl-prune` provides more flexible, easy way to delete resources.
+this plugin provides more flexible, easy way to delete resources.

 ## Similar Projects